International Organization for Plant Information

 The International Organization for Plant Information (IOPI) is an international organization founded on September 20, 1991.
-It runs a series of collaborative international projects aimed at establishing databases of plant classification information and is committee of the International Union of Biological Sciences.
+It runs a series of collaborative international projects aimed at establishing databases of plant classification information and is a committee of the International Union of Biological Sciences.

-The Global Plant Checklist was its first objective to provide a list of all plants by merging data from existing sources.
+The Global Plant Checklist was its first objective is to provide a list of all plants by merging data from existing sources.
 This required development of data standards as well as international co-operation, starting in 1993.

 Later aims included the Species Plantarum Project to record taxonomic information about all the vascular plants in the world.

-Its dataset was later incorporated in the Catalogue of Life.
+Its dataset was later incorporated into the Catalogue of Life.